Hutchinson SA

 A Hutchinson factory in Łódź, Poland.

 Hutchinson is a French multinational Group known as the third-largest manufacturer of non-tire rubber in the world.
 It was founded in 1853 by Hiram Hutchinson in Châlette-sur-Loing, France.

 The Group manufactured a range of rubber goods, including the Aigle boots.
 Over the years, Hutchinson has become a player in the automotive, aerospace, defense, and cycling sectors.
 The organization places a great emphasis on the development of products.

-Hutchinson is headquartered in Paris with a presence in 25 countries and over 38,000 employees.
+Hutchinson is headquartered in Clichy with a presence in 26 countries and over 40,000 employees.

 Pieces of natural vulcanized rubber at Hutchinson's Research and Innovation Center in France.

 History

 Hiram Hutchinson and the founding of the Group

 Hiram Hutchinson was a North American industrialist with British roots.
 He came to France in 1853, after acquiring the patent rights for rubber vulcanization from Charles Goodyear (Goodyear).
 That same year, he founded Hutchinson, called then "La Compagnie du Caoutchouc Souple" - The "Soft Rubber Company".
 Back in the U.S., Hutchinson researched further applications for rubber.
 The results of his studies led to a variety of products manufactured by the group today.

 In the early years, Hutchinson was involved in the manufacture of boots.

 In the 1900s, Hutchinson diversified its operations from tire manufacturing and began producing coated canvases for aircraft and airships.
 The company also expanded into other areas, including clothing, automobiles, heavyweights, belts, and more.

 Since 1970, Hutchinson has been a subsidiary of TotalEnergies, a global producer and supplier of hydrocarbons and other energy sources.